MrStLouis/laserfiche.github.io/src/docs/guides/laserfiche-tables/index.md

 ## 1. Create your Service Principal Account
 Before you start, you'll want to set up a few items in Laserfiche.
-To use the Laserfiche Lookup Table API with OData compliant reporting tools, you'll need to set up an app in the Developer Console using a Service Principal account.
+To use the Laserfiche Lookup Table API with OData compliant reporting tools, you'll need to set up a service app in the Developer Console.
 You'll need to select an existing Service Principal account, or create a new one, and then generate a Service Principal Key (record the key string, you'll need it later).
 Review our [dedicated guide](./../../api/authentication/guide_service-principals/) on this topic for more details.

+{: .note }
+**Note:** Service Principal account must have Process Automation Administrator role.

 ## 2. Configure Project Security
 Now that you've created or selected the Service Principal account you're going to use, you'll need to ensure that this account has access to the Lookup Tables you plan to access.
 This step involves possible changes to Process Automation Project Security.
 You can read more about Projects in Process Automation [here](https://doc.laserfiche.com/laserfiche.documentation/en-us/Default.htm#../Subsystems/ProcessAutomation/Content/Resources/Teams/projects.htm?TocPath=Process%2520Automation%257CTeams%257CProjects%257C_____0).

 ## 3. Create your App in the Laserfiche Developer Console